Zinc and Lead

 - In 2023, Glencore took a significant step by acquiring full ownership and initiating a C$200 million modernization project.

-- This ambitious investment will replace all electrolytic cells and overhead cranes, enhancing energy efficiency, productivity, and workplace safety.
+- This ambitious investment replaced all electrolytic cells and overhead cranes, enhancing energy efficiency, productivity, and workplace safety.

-- Set for completion in 2025, this project solidifies CEZinc’s role in both the Canadian and global zinc supply chain.
+- Completed in 2025, this project solidifies CEZinc’s role in both the Canadian and global zinc supply chain.

 CEZinc refinery seen across the St. Lawrence Seaway